FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 The AVMA has compiled the following list of questions to have in your pocket when considering each veterinarian:

-- Office Hours: What are the regular office hours?
+- Office Hours: What are the regular office (vet’s office) hours?
 Are they compatible with your schedule?
 Will they accept e-mails or appointments electronically (if that is your preferred scheduling method)?
 Who covers the practice when the doctor is unavailable?
-Do they have after hours’ emergency coverage or do they refer emergencies to a local emergency clinic?
+Do they have after hours’ emergency coverage or do they refer emergency services to a local emergency clinic?

 The HSUS also says to consider if appointments are required or if you can walk in if necessary.